 Emmy winner Chiklis (The Shield) will play the legendary Boston Celtics coach and general manager.
 When the ascendant Lakers of the ’80s threaten his Boston dynasty, Auerbach proves he’s a basketball genius and cutthroat competitor who gives Lakers fans nightmares.
 Chiklis, a Massachusetts native and avowed Boston spots fan, is coming off Paramount+’s Coyote and is in the cast of McKay’s upcoming feature Don’t Look Up.
 He’s repped by WME, Management 360 and attorney Neil Meyer.

-Bo Burnham as Larry Bird
+Sean Patrick Small as Larry Bird

 Jason Segel as Paul Westhead

 A Shakespeare professor turned coach, Westhead led the Lakers to the NBA championship in 1980, Magic’s rookie season.
 He also became part of a drama worthy of the Bard (whom he’s fond of quoting).
 Segel is coming off AMC’s Dispatches From Elsewhere, which he created and starred in, and feature film Our Friend.
 The How I Met Your Mother and Freaks and Geeks actor (and former high school basketball player) is repped by WME and Sloane Offer.

 In contrast to her boyfriend Kareem Abdul-Jabbar’s public persona, Pistono is warm and outgoing.
 She’s also emotionally intelligent and encourages Kareem to be himself as they weather the ups and downs of a life in basketball.
 Ramos’ credits include NBC’s Parenthood and Midnight, Texas and Showtime’s The Affair.
 She’s repped by Echo Lake Entertainment and Goodman Genow.